-As per studies, piperine has shown to exhibits larvicidal effects.
+As per studies, piperine has been shown to exhibit larvicidal effects.

-Black pepper also have antibactiral properties.
+Black pepper also has antibacterial properties.
 A study showed that black pepper can inhibit the growths of E.coli and S. aureus bacteria by destroying bacterial respiratory metabolism.

 Black pepper has long been recognized as a carminative (a substance that helps prevent the formation of intestinal gas).